davidkorea/bikeshare_project/README.md

 # Issue 1 - .gitignore

-If the size of a sigle file is bigger than 50M, could not be uoloaded to github.
+If the size of a sigle file is bigger than 50M, could not be uploaded to github.

 Before you add files to .git, make .gitignore first and then it could work and ignore the files you added to .gitignore